-To start writing your first post, you can click on “Write a Story” in the menu bar or choose “New Story” from the drop-down menu.
+To start writing your first post, click on your avatar in the menu bar and choose “New Story” from the drop-down menu.

 The title, subtitle, and lead picture are extremely important for getting people to click on your article.

-The picture makes the story stand out, the title is intriguing, and the subtitle further explains what the title is about without giving too much away.
+The picture makes the story stand out, the headline is intriguing, and the subtitle further explains what the story is about without giving too much away.

 I’ve tried not including subtitles on posts, but I’ve found that the articles usually do not perform as well.